tanchuanxin/cs3245_homework_4/README.md

                 * These synonyms will be stored in a synonym dictionary where each term will be mapped to its generated synonyms
                 * Clean and perform a check on each synonym
                     * If synonym exists in the term dictionary, calculate the similarity score between the original term and the synonym using the trained word2vec model and map it to the corresponding synonym
-                * For each word in the free text array, return the most similar synonym (if any) and append to the free text array and word array
+                * For each word in the free text array, return the most similar synonym (if any) to a new dictionary.
+This method may potentially result in up to 100% increase in number of terms potentially reducing precision (especially if many false positives are returned)
+                * In the new dictionary, calculate the similarity between each synonym and all words in the original query and append them to a list in descending order of similarity score with all query terms.
+                * Append to the free text array and word array the synonym with the greatest similarity score with all original query terms
             * Adding new phrases
                 * If the original query has phrases
                     * No change